Scroll to navigation

 pager [command], \P [command]

 Enable output paging.
-By using the --pager option when you invoke mysql, it is possible to browse or search query results in interactive mode with Unix programs such as less, more, or any other similar program.
-If you specify no value for the option, mysql checks the value of the PAGER environment variable and sets the pager to that.
+By using the --pager option when you invoke mariadb, it is possible to browse or search query results in interactive mode with Unix programs such as less, more, or any other similar program.
+If you specify no value for the option, mariadb checks the value of the PAGER environment variable and sets the pager to that.
 Pager functionality works only in interactive mode.

 Output paging can be enabled interactively with the pager command and disabled with nopager.
 The command takes an optional argument; if given, the paging program is set to that.
 With no argument, the pager is set to the pager that was set on the command line, or stdout if no pager was specified.